wdwzyyg/ptyrad/WISHLIST.md

 ### Reconstruction

 - Decouple the reconstruction objective with data error so that we can reconstruct with whatever target loss, while having an independent data error metric that can be used as a standard value for comparison
-- Consider refactor or decouple the measurements initialization from Initializer so we can have more hypertunable parameters and cleaner optuna_objective by re-initializing everything except loading measurements

 ### Loss Functions